It's been a little quiet in the Crow's Nest, gaming-wise, as the only paint brush I've been allowed to hold is one with emulsion on...

 Attributes

-Acrobatic, Fearless, Fly and may choose one additional Attribute for +3 points
+Acrobatic, Fearless, Fly and may choose one additional Attribute

 Options